 CDP regularly assesses how transparently companies report on their water management activities and how they reduce risks.
 Read the press release here

+Cementir is transforming quarry water into a valuable resource for local communities in Belgium.
 In the Clypot quarry, in Belgium, located in an area with high water stress, we entered into a contract with the local authority to recover the quarry water and redirect it into the public distribution network, after its potabilization.
-The wastewater treatment process involves both the elimination of solid parts and unwanted chemical elements such as iron or manganese and specific controls to ensure their bacteriological quality.